S2W – Import Shopify to WooCommerce

 In the import customer options, you can choose how many customers will be imported each AJAX request.

-1. Customer per ajax request: Import a number of customer data per ajax request.
+1. Customer per ajax request: Import a number of customer data per Ajax request.

-2. Customer role: Set role for imported customers
+3. Customer role: Set role for imported customers

-3. With Purchase(s) only: Only import customers who have at least 1 purchase.
+4. With Purchase(s) only: Only import customers who have at least 1 purchase.

 Import Coupon options